TritonDataCenter/rfd/rfd/0112/README.md

 ## Open questions

+* Are the proposed new indexes really okay?
+Are writes to the whole table once per day okay?
 * What should we do if a storage node is down for an extended period?
 (This isn't as uncommon as we would like.)
 It can obviously skip particular entries for now, but how does it avoid seeing the same entries when it queries